God Suffers Death

 Leader then prays the following prayer:

 God our Father, we thank You for the gift of Jesus, Your Son.
-Thank You for sending Him to take on our fallen human nature.
-Jesus, my Lord, thank You for uniting Yourself with us in our fallenness and for becoming for us the way back to the Father.
-Help us to fully profess our faith in You every day.
+Thank you for sending Him to take on our fallen human nature.
+Jesus, my Lord, thank You for uniting Yourself with me in my fallenness and for becoming for me the way back to the Father.
+Help me to fully profess my faith in You every day.

 Lord, help us to always understand the glorious gift of Your Cross.
-Help us to see that Cross as a gift of Your perfect love that untangles our sinfulness.
+Help us to see that Cross as the gift of Your perfect love that untangles our sinfulness.

-Jesus, we know that Your Cross is also an invitation to us to embrace our own crosses.
-Help us to do so freely and wholeheartedly in imitation of Your Cross.
-Jesus, I trust in You.”
+Jesus, I know that Your Cross is also an invitation to me to embrace my cross.
+Help me to do so freely and wholeheartedly in imitation of Your Cross.
+Jesus, I trust in You.